 Oozing understated English poise, its stone portico rested on two plain, Ionic pillars–echoed in the four two-story Ionic pilasters above.
 Simple but graceful iron fencing guarded the areaway.
 Schmidt, in foregoing elaborate ornamentation, achieved exquisite style.

 Helen Astor was a staunch supporter of the musical arts and entertained often in the mansion, hosting charity teas for the Philharmonic and, in October 1938, giving a gala reception for Arturo Toscanini before he left New York for Europe.

 With the Astors came other wealthy neighbors as three Georgian-style brick mansions abutted No. 130.
 Comparing the Astor mansion to these homes decades later, the AIA Guide to New York City said it was the “most subtle and most powerful of the 80th Street Quartet.
 Here brick Georgian gives way to travertine Regency.
 Taut Ionic pilasters, and an elegant relieving arch in the manner of the Brothers Adam.
 Schmidt was a winner.”

 Helen and Vincent Astor divorced in 1940.
 Before long Astor married Mary Benedict Cushing, best known as Minnie.
-Within two years he was breaking Astor tradition – after a century and a half of accumulating Astor property, Vincent began selling it.
+Within two years he broke Astor tradition–after a century and a half of the family's accumulating property, Vincent began selling it.
 Among the properties he liquidated was the mansion at No. 130 East 80th Street.